captain-woof/Hydrangea-C2-Payloads/README.md

 ### 2. Listener responds

-Since there are no new tasks on Listener (because this Agent just registered now), Listener responds with no new Task.
+Listener confirms registration.

 ```
-TASK-NONE
+REGISTERED-123ABC
 ```

 ### 3. Agent submits previous Tasks output (if exists), new Agents that joined (if exists), AND requests for new Tasks

+If there is something for output:

 ```
 TASK_OUTPUT-12-base64(output)
 TASK_OUTPUT-13-base64(output)
 SUBAGENT_REGISTER-456DEF
-GET_TASKS-123ABC-456DEF
+GET_TASKS-123ABC
+GET_TASKS-456DEF
 ```

 ### 4. Listener responds with new Tasks

-If new tasks exist
+If new tasks exist:

 ```
 TASK-14-123ABC-base64(input)
 TASK-15-456DEF-base64(input)
 ```

-If new tasks don't exist
+If new tasks don't exist:

 ```
 TASK-NONE